JK254/SocialINC/README.md

 # About

-Task: Create a data visualization for SII-IIS
+Task: Create a data visualization tools for SII-IIS

 Authors: